You are listening to the Sean Hannity Radio Show Podcast.

 They're the ones saying bad things about your president.

-I doubt liberal Phil would be doing a show today about the horrible Rosie O'Donnell, Johnny Depp, Kathy Griffin, severed heads issues, and and Hollywood's fascination with the president being dead.
+I doubt liberal Phil would be doing a show today about the horrible Rosie O'Donnell, Johnny Depp, Kathy Griffin, severed heads issues, and Hollywood's fascination with the president being dead.

 I don't know if he'd be doing that show because it doesn't fit his liberal politics.

-So, but I remember a number of times being talking and talking and following this, and then the bloody socks and the blood in the Bronco and the blood at the scene and the knife, and he takes off.
+So, but I remember a number of times being talking and talking and following this, and then the bloody socks and the blood in the Bronco and the blood at the scene, and the knife, and he takes off.

-And I recently saw Netflix special about I think it was Rob Kardashian, and OJ's assistant gets out of the car with OJ.
+And I recently saw Netflix special about, I think it was Rob Kardashian, and OJ's assistant gets out of the car with OJ.

-O.J. goes in the house, the assistant comes out with a bag, she puts the bag down, and Rob Kardashian runs away with the bag.
+O.J. goes in the house, the assistant comes out with the bag.

-And people are wondering well, what was in that bag?
+And people are wondering, well, what was in that bag?

-And a lot of people think, okay, this was uh a relatively small memorabilia robbery, and he got 30 years.
+And a lot of people think, okay, this was a relatively small memorabilia robbery, and he got 30 years.

 Was it basically just to get back to him because everybody thought he was guilty?